Tremble Before Him (Psalm 96:9-10)

 Climb to the summit of Mauna Kea on the big Island of Hawaii and peer into the universe through one of the Keck telescopes, the most powerful on the planet.
 You will see galaxies of incomprehensible size at incomprehensible distances.
 And you will tremble—not because you fear the galaxies will kill you, but at the sheer splendor of things so immense and powerful.

 Trembling over something truly fearful is a sign of wisdom.
-Which is why the proverbial author wrote, “The fear of the LORD is the beginning of wisdom” (Proverbs 9:10).
-It is foolish to not tremble before God.
+Which is why the author of Proverbs wrote, “The fear of the LORD is the beginning of wisdom” (Proverbs 9:10).
+It is foolish not to tremble before God.
 Our text tells us that God established the world (the Hebrew word implies earth).
 The Grand Canyon is a hairline crack relative to the size of the earth.
 The Bible tells us the galaxies are God’s “handiwork” (Psalm 19:1).

 And God is the equitable judge of all peoples.
 This is not itself good news for us.
 For “all have sinned and fall short of the glory of God” (Romans 3:23).
-So if God is holy and we are sinful and God is our judge, what hope do we have of surviving his judgment?
-And this is where the news gets good.
+So if God is holy and we are sinful and God is our judge, what hope do we have of surviving His judgment?
+This is where the news gets good.

 Our guilt is removed, but our trembling is not.
 For us now, trembling is meant to be part of our worship.
 We tremble at God’s holy, omnipotent majesty; we tremble at Christ’s brutal, unfathomable sacrifice; and we tremble, we unworthy sinners, to receive a love so amazing, so divine.